verlok/verlok.github.io/_posts/2019-03-01-lazy-load-responsive-images-in-2019-srcset-sizes-webp.md

 ### Picture tag use cases

-Until now, I talked about the `img` tag with the `srcset` and `sizes` attributes, which is common for the majority of the responsive images you might need and use on a website or web application.
+Until now, I wrote about the `img` tag with the `srcset` and `sizes` attributes, which is the solution to the vast majority of the responsive images you might need and use on a website or web application.
 Now, in which cases should you use the `picture` tag?

 #### Different width/height ratio